isi-nlp/DiplomacyAMR/README.md

 1. id: AMR sentence ID, as provided in input
 2. snt: English sentence(s), as provided in input
 3. amr: AMR, as provided in input
-4. daide-status: one of No-DAIDE (contains do DAIDE), Partial-DAIDE (contains mix of DAIDE and AMR), or Full-DAIDE
+4. daide-status: one of No-DAIDE (contains no DAIDE), Partial-DAIDE (contains mix of DAIDE and AMR), or Full-DAIDE
 5. daide: any partial or full DAIDE (absent if daide-status is No-DAIDE)

 jsonl output example line: